SFDPH TB Clinic/UCSF TB-Targeted Immunotherapy Group (TB-TIG)*

 There is growing evidence that other targeted immunotherapies (e.g., PD-1/PDL-1 inhibitors, CTLA-4 inhibitors, JAK kinase inhibitors, and IL-6 and IL-23 inhibitors to name a few) are also associated with increased risk of TB reactivation.
 These targeted immunotherapies should be treated similarly as for a TNF-inhibitor.
 Data is rapidly emerging in this area as more targeted immunotherapies are approved.
 Based mostly on expert opinion, SFDPH recommends that patients with a diagnosis of LTBI should be initiated on treatment for at least 1 month, if possible, prior to starting those targeted immunotherapies where a risk for TB progression has been identified.

-The Table lists some targeted immunotherapies where the manufacturer’s package insert recommends TB testing.
-This list does not include all available targeted immunotherapies; check the manufacturer’s package insert for details.
+The Table lists targeted immunotherapies as of July 2023 where the manufacturer’s package insert recommends TB testing4.
+This list may not include all available targeted immunotherapies; check the manufacturer’s package insert for details.

-*University of California San Francisco TB Targeted Immunotherapy Workgroup
+*University of California San Francisco TB-Targeted Immunotherapy Group (TB-TIG)

 - Joel Ernst, MD, UCSF Division of Experimental Medicine

 - Annie Kim, Clinical Pharmacist, UCSF-San Francisco General Hospital

 - Janice Louie, MD, MPH, SFDPH TB Clinic/ UCSF Division of Infectious Diseases

 - Daniel Minter, MD, UCSF Division of Infectious Diseases